sangam14/JavaLabs/beginner/LoopingStmt.md

     }
 }
 ```
-* __Que__ Write the program to print even number between 100 to 80 using for loop.
+* __Que2__ Write the program to print even number between 100 to 80 using for loop.

 ```
-class Que1
+class Que2
 {
     public static void main(String[]args)
     {